(revised Feb 7, 2014)

 – Think about using a separate sync button for photos that folks may use only when they’re on solid wifi, or at the end of the day.

-- Use FileMaker 12′s GetThumbnail feature to manage the size of photos take on the iPad before you try to sync them.
+– Use FileMaker 12’s GetThumbnail feature to manage the size of photos taken on the iPad before you try to sync them.
 But do this thumbnailing with scripts instead of auto-enter calcs or you’ll have those thumbnail calcs running when you sync photos down to the iPad slowing things down.